hboutemy/maven-bench/README.md

 # Benchmark heap allocation of several Maven releases

-As mentioned above, *MvnValidateAllocationByMaven3VersionTest* test allows to benchmark heap allocation on several Maven 3 distributions.
+*MvnValidateAllocationByMaven3VersionTest* test allows to benchmark the heap allocation level on several Maven 3 distributions.

 Heap allocation level is measured with the help of [@MeasureHeapAllocation](https://github.com/quick-perf/doc/wiki/JVM-annotations#Verify-heap-allocation) QuickPerf annotation.
 This annotation measures the heap allocation level of the thread running the method annotated with @Test.
 Feel free to contribute to QuickPerf by adding an implementation allowing to measure the global allocation coming of all the threads!
 We have checked that *mvn validate* does not allocates on several threads by profiling the JVM with the help of [@ProfileJvm](https://github.com/quick-perf/doc/wiki/JVM-annotations#ProfileJvm).